-St John the Baptist Catholic School – ‘Tour de St John’, where students riding stationary bikes were sponsored per mile.
+St John the Baptist Catholic School – ‘Tour de St John’, with students riding stationary bikes sponsored per mile.

-St Martin’s Catholic Primary School – 'Book swap day' & 'casual clothes' day.
+St Martin’s Catholic Primary School – 'Book swap day' and 'casual clothes' day.

 St Francis School (Lockley’s) – Created 'Shoeboxes of Love'.